telerik/winforms-docs/map/features/navigation-controls.md

 The navigation control allows an easy selection of the currently displayed view.

->note The views which will be displayed in the drop-down will vary depending on the chosen map provider: [Getting a Bing Maps Key](https://msdn.microsoft.com/en-us/library/ff428642.aspx).
+>note The views which will be displayed in the drop-down will vary depending on the chosen map provider: [Providers Overview]({%slug winforms/map/providers%}).

 >caption Figure 7: BingRestMapProvider Views